delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 inspect.apply(onlyNameShip); // makes the value of this be onlyNameShip for inspect.
 ```

-[`This`](http://dmitrysoshnikov.com/ecmascript/javascript-the-core/#this-value) is also known as the **context object,** and we shall use this term occasionally throughout these materials.
+[`This`](http://dmitrysoshnikov.com/ecmascript/javascript-the-core/#this-value) is also known as the **context object**, and we shall use this term occasionally throughout these materials.

 ## Additional considerations